unicode-org/cldr-json/README.md

 ## Status
 Latest official release is version 30.0.0, published on 2016-10-05

+## Tags

+Each repository is tagged with the release it pertains to, for example `30.0.0`.

 ## Licensing

 This project is distributed by the [Unicode Consortium Terms of Use](http://unicode.org/repos/cldr/trunk/unicode-license.txt)